-As the design life of the current defences is limited and sea level rise occurs continuously, there is significant actual risk of flooding today, which increases year on year.
-Sea level rise due to climate change means that, during the lifetime of a home built today, some areas of Jaywick Sands will see over 3m of floodwater above ground level if sea defences are not built higher.
+As the design life of the current defences is limited and sea level rise occurs continuously, there is significant actual risk of flooding today increases year on year.
+Sea level rise due to climate change means that, during the lifetime of a home built today, some areas of Jaywick Sands will see over 3m of floodwater above ground level in a design flood event of 0.5% AEP.
 The primary risk is from over-topping of the sea wall, but breach events - similar to the 1953 flood, where the counterwall to the east of Jaywick Sands failed - could also result in similar levels of flood water.
 This represents a serious risk to life as well as to property, as in a breach scenario there is very little time to evacuate.
 Due to the topography of Jaywick Sands, flooding spreads quickly and to considerable depths once defences are overtopped or breached.

 Fig. 64.
-Photograph of flooding along Golf Green Road in 1953.
+Photograph of flooding along Golf Page 30ad in 1953.

 Fig. 65.
-Indicative flood levels for different areas in Jaywick Sands (2022 baseline for present day AEP)
+Indicative flood levels for different areas in Jaywick Sands (2022 baseline for present day)

-Developers of new homes, whether replacement dwellings or entirely new dwellings, must design in physical safeguards to ensure flood resilience, safe areas of refuge are provided, as well as putting in place robust emergency plans.
+Developers of new homes, whether replacement dwellings or entirely new dwellings, must design in physical safeguards to ensure flood resilience, as well as putting in place robust emergency plans.
 Frontline defences do not assure residents that there will be no flooding in Jaywick Sands - they only reduce the risk, but flood events can still occur and when they do, the consequences will be severe.